 One of the most common sexually transmitted diseases is Human Papillomavirus(HPV).
-It is the most sexually transmitted infection that affects men and women.
-It is a very common type and can lead to cervical cancer or cancer of the anus.
+It is the most common sexually transmitted infection that affects men and women and can even lead to cervical cancer or cancer of the anus.
 It is not just a single virus, but there are 100 of its types.
 This virus affects all sexually active men as well as women.
 Each virus has its own number or type.
 Some can lead to genital warts while others can develop some other fatalities in the body.
-These type of virus resides in flat and thin cells called epithelial cells.
+This type of virus resides in flat and thin cells called epithelial cells.
 These viruses could be found on the skin surface, vagina, anus, or even inside the mouth.
 According to a survey conducted, around 19,400 women and 12,100 men are affected by cancer due to these viruses.
 They can be spread through oral, vaginal or anal sex.

-We present 5 things that you must still be unaware of HPV:
+We present 5 things that you might still be unaware of HPV:

 1. Condoms cannot protect you from HPV completely: If you think that you are safe from HPV, just because you are using protection, it’s time to think over.
 Condoms might reduce the risk of infections but cannot eliminate them entirely.
 Even foreplay can transmit the skin virus as it involves skin-to-skin genital contact.
 This is why it’s important to get proper vaccines for HPV.

 Also Read: 8 Things to never do while having sex